TedMichalik/Debian/README.md

-# Kubuntu - Active Directory Member Server Setup
+# Debian - Active Directory Member Server Setup
 Scripts and configuration files needed to set up a member server in an Active Directory Domain.

 Reference links: